Key questions surrounding the Scottish football season

 By PA Staff

-The fallout from the approved Scottish Professional Football League resolution continued after Rangers called for an independent inquiry into the handling of the vote.

-All three Scottish leagues outside the Premiership have ended after Dundee’s decisive ‘yes’ vote on Wednesday.
+All three Scottish football leagues outside the Premiership have been concluded after Dundee reversed an earlier intention to vote against the proposal.

-But with key questions over the fate of a number of clubs, and a potential Premiership restructuring, the PA news agency takes a look at the remaining issues.
+But with key questions remaining over the fate of of a number of clubs, and a potential Premiership restructuring, the PA news agency casts its eye over the remaining issues.

 How did the resolution pass?